 - Working from home risks online security and privacy – how to stay protected (information and data manager magazine)

-ALIA is working with the IFLA Library Services to Multicultural Populations Section to develop translated signage and text to support libraries communicating with their linguistically diverse communities, particularly in relation to library closures and accessing online information.
+ALIA worked with the IFLA Library Services to Multicultural Populations Section to develop translated signage and text to support libraries communicating with their linguistically diverse communities, particularly in relation to library closures and accessing online information.
 These resources are available to download below as a word file.
 Libraries are welcome to adapt and use this content as best meets their needs to communicate with their community.
-Translations will be made available in more languages as they are developed.

 The following resources may also be useful for developing multilingual communications: